-Government Finance Officers Association:

-Appropriate Level of Unrestricted Fund Balance in the General Fund
+Government Finance Officers Association: Fund Balance Guidelines for the General Fund

 FORECASTING

 To assess the range of choices available to budget decision makers when determining how to allocate resources, this policy establishes guidelines for evaluating revenue sources and the requirement to determine an expenditure strategy as part of the annual budget process and longer-range fiscal planning.
 Forecasting helps local officials understand the long-range implications of pending near-term decisions.